-Our investment portfolio spans public markets (Australian and international equities) and private markets (infrastructure and private equity).
-Our Treasury and Investment Policy mandates a positive screen to consider outcomes consistent with the United Nations Sustainable Development Goals and an assessment of modern slavery risks is undertaken as part of the investment due diligence process, including a review of relevant modern slavery policies, statements and direct questioning of fund managers.
+Our investment portfolio spans public markets (Australian and international equities) and private markets (including infrastructure and private equity).
+Our Treasury and Investment Policy mandates a positive screen to consider outcomes consistent with the University's environmental, social and governance commitments and an assessment of modern slavery risks is undertaken as part of the investment due diligence process, including a review of relevant modern slavery policies, statements and direct questioning of fund managers.
 Monitoring of the investment portfolio to manage investment and fund manager risk is undertaken in accordance with the governance framework and includes an annual strategy review.
 To this extent, the University does not knowingly invest directly or indirectly in organisations that support or perpetrate modern slavery.